-Medicare Plan F is supplement insurance for Medicare.
+Medicare Part F is supplement insurance for Medicare.
 The correct term is Plan F, but some people will refer to it as Medicare Part F. You must be enrolled in Medicare Part A and Part B to enroll.
 We’ll discuss the plan details below.

 Medicare Part F